git-pull/website/blog/2018/01/technical-screening.rst

 Screening can work both ways - because that's the kind colleague that'd be passive aggressive, or a boss or organization that'd terminate you at-will on a whim, burn every bridge, only to have the business tank due to engineering waste and ineptness.
-Bad bosses are about as plentiful as bad employees.
+Bad bosses are highly dangerous.

 When you're an expert and the boss doesn't let you assume that position, you can't work with them.
 By extension, *they* may not be able to work with